 At the international level, there is now a consensus that HFCs can be most effectively controlled through the phasedown of their production and consumption under the Montreal Protocol as a complement to controls on emissions under the Kyoto Protocol.
-The Montreal Protocol has the experience and expertise to ensure a fast, effective, and efficient phasedown of HFCs, which are in the same family of gases, have similar chemical properties, and are used in the same sectors as the CFCs already phased out and the HCFCs currently being phased out.169 Because all CFCs and HCFCs are also greenhouse gases, between 1990 and 2010 the Montreal Protocol reduced CO2-eq emissions nearly twenty times more than the 5 to 10 Gt CO2-eq reduction goal of the first commitment period of the Kyoto Protocol.
-See Figure 4.170 Sophisticated statistical analysis confirms that the successful phaseout of CFCs and related chemicals by the Montreal Protocol, along with reductions of methane, slowed climate change and contributed to a lower rate of global warming since the early 1990s.171
+The Montreal Protocol has the experience and expertise to ensure a fast, effective, and efficient phasedown of HFCs, which are in the same family of gases, have similar chemical properties, and are used in the same sectors as the CFCs already phased out and the HCFCs currently being phased out.
+Because all CFCs and HCFCs are also greenhouse gases, between 1990 and 2010 the Montreal Protocol reduced CO2-eq emissions nearly twenty times more than the 5 to 10 Gt CO2-eq reduction goal of the first commitment period of the Kyoto Protocol.
+See Figure 4.
+Sophisticated statistical analysis confirms that the successful phaseout of CFCs and related chemicals by the Montreal Protocol, along with reductions of methane, slowed climate change and contributed to a lower rate of global warming since the early 1990s.

 The Montreal Protocol has universal membership and provides robust implementation of the principle of "common but differentiated responsibilities."
 This includes having developed country Parties undertake control measures first, followed by typical grace periods of 10 to 19 years before developing country Parties are subject to control measures, with funding for the agreed incremental cost of the developing country phaseout provided by the developed country Parties through the Multilateral Fund (MLF).
 The MLF has played a key role in achieving cost-effective emissions reductions.
 Since it was established in 1991, the MLF has provided more than U.S. \$3.3 billion in funding.
-The MLF has provided more than U.S. \$3.3 billion in funding.
-The MLF has provided more than U.S. \$3.3 billion in funding.
-The MLF has provided more than U.S. \$3.3 billion in funding.
-The MLF has provided more than U.S. \$3.3 billion in funding.
-The MLF has provided more than U.S. \$3.3 billion in funding.
-The MLF has provided more than U.S. \$3.3 billion in funding.
+At the 26th Meeting of the Parties (MOP) of the Montreal Protocol, in 2014, the Parties agreed to a MLF replenishment of just over US\$500 million for 2015-2017.

-The Montreal Protocol has an in-depth understanding of all sectors it finances, including detailed knowledge of technical options.176 The Montreal Protocol also supports institutional strengthening for all 147 developing country Parties.177 The combination of these features has allowed all Parties to comply with the control measures; to date, the Parties have phased out 98% of nearly 100 damaging chemicals.178
+The Montreal Protocol has an in-depth understanding of all sectors it finances, including detailed knowledge of technical options.
+The Montreal Protocol also supports institutional strengthening for all 147 developing country Parties.
+The combination of these features has allowed all Parties to comply with the control measures; to date, the Parties have phased out 98% of nearly 100 damaging chemicals.

 The orderly and transparent schedule for phasing out chemicals under the Montreal Protocol allows time for markets to innovate and adjust, often resulting in significant cost and technical efficiencies.
-179 The Montreal Protocol also provides "essential use" and "critical use" exemptions that allow continued use of a chemical when environmentally acceptable alternatives are not yet available.
-180
+The Montreal Protocol also provides "essential use" and "critical use" exemptions that allow continued use of a chemical when environmentally acceptable alternatives are not yet available.

-In sum, the Montreal Protocol can provide fast, effective, and efficient reductions of upstream production and consumption of HFCs, while downstream emissions would remain with the Kyoto Protocol, as would measurement and reporting.181
+In sum, the Montreal Protocol can provide fast, effective, and efficient reductions of upstream production and consumption of HFCs, while downstream emissions would remain with the Kyoto Protocol, as would measurement and reporting.